 - Rinse with the same solution of water and salt.

 - Repeat this three times a day.

 As you can see, this is a simple and inexpensive process that will hardly take more than an extra minute of your time.

 If you’re dining away from home and want to be fastidious, you can bring this mixture along with you in your bag.
-You only need a small amount so it’s very little trouble – and the benefits are unquestionable.
+You only need a small amount so it’s very little trouble – and the benefits are amazing.

 Tibetan monks have other habits that complement this fantastic recipe.

-Visit this article: Tips to control bad breath
+Visit this article: Tips to Control Bad Breath

 You may not agree, but the fact is that avoiding these products prevents stains and wear on your teeth.